 Total sugar, proteins, and sulfate composition

 Fig. 1 shows the composition in sugars, proteins and sulfate of the microalgae aqueous extracts.
 Total sugar content in aqueous extracts of I. galbana and N. oculata were 86.9 ± 0.8 % (22.8 % of total dried matter) and 59 ± 0.1 % (4.1 % of total dried matter), respectively.
 The sulfate groups represented respectively 7.9 ± 1.2 % and 6.2 ± 0.1 % of I. galbana and N. oculata extracts.
 Sulfate bands were confirmed by infrared spectroscopy (data not shown).
 The percentage of proteins in the microalgae aqueous extracts were respectively of 5.2 ± 0.17 % and 21.0 ± 0.2 % for I. galbana and N. oculata.
-According to literature, carbohydrates represent around 13 % of dry matter of I. galbana.29 Brown showed that N. oculata is composed by 35 % of proteins and 7.8 % of carbohydrates.30 However, Picardo et al. reported that carbohydrates represent only 29.4 % when grown at 25°C (22 °C in our study).31 Many studies reported that chemical composition as carbohydrates, proteins and lipids in N. oculata and I. galbana is dependent of the environmental growing conditions like salinity, light intensity, nitrogen content, photoperiod, and stage of harvest.26, 27, 32
+According to literature, carbohydrates represented around 13 % of dry matter of I. galbana.29 Brown showed that N. oculata is composed by 35 % of proteins and 7.8 % of carbohydrates.30 However, Picardo et al. reported that carbohydrates represent only 29.4 % when grown at 25°C (22 °C in our study).31 Many studies reported that chemical composition as carbohydrates, proteins and lipids in N. oculata and I. galbana was dependent of the environmental growing conditions like salinity, light intensity, nitrogen content, photoperiod, and stage of harvest.26, 27, 32

 Fig.1.
 Monosaccharide chromatogram of polysaccharidic extracts of Isochrysis galbana (PEA) and Nannochloropsis oculata (PEB) determined by trimethylsilylation method.
 A: xylose; B: mannose; C: galactose; D: glucose; E: sorbitol; F: mannitol; G: inositol.